Checking System Time Status

 Edit

-and update the NTP pool servers to include reliable global sources.
-These servers are usually accessible even behind strict ISP or VPN firewalls:pool time.cloudflare.com iburst pool time.google.com iburst pool ntp.ubuntu.com iburst pool pool.ntp.org iburst
+sudo nano /etc/chrony/chrony.confand update the NTP pool servers to include reliable global sources.
+These servers are accessible in most environments, including behind NAT or ISP firewalls:pool time.cloudflare.com iburst pool time.google.com iburst pool ntp.ubuntu.com iburst pool pool.ntp.org iburst💡 Optional (advanced): If your network allows outbound TCP 4460 and you need authenticated, encrypted time, you can add NTS-capable servers:

 -